-When employers force employees to work in unsafe conditions, they are putting innocent lives at risk.
+When employers force employees to work in unsafe and dangerous conditions, they are putting innocent lives at risk.
 All employers have a responsibility to provide a safe work environment for their employees.
-However, one small mistake, or many errors made over time can lead to the unexpected death of a worker and other fatal workplace accidents.
+However, one small mistake or many errors made over time can lead to the unexpected death of a worker and other fatal workplace accidents.

 When people are injured in workplace accidents or lost a loved one because of another person’s negligence, they deserve compensation for their emotional and physical pain and trauma.
 An attorney in New York may be helpful in answering questions and pointing you in the right direction when it comes to getting the compensation you deserve.